What to demand from your duty-weapon provider

 Special support for law enforcement

 Staccato shows their support for law enforcement in many ways, one of which is by offering two discount programs.
-The first is geared towards military veterans, law enforcement, and other first responders.
-This program allows for 10% off magazines, optic mounts, and Staccato pistols.
+The first is geared towards military professionals, veterans, first responders (EMS/firefighter), or retired/non-active duty law enforcement.
+This program allows for 10% off Staccato pistols when purchased online on Staccato2011.com.

-The second program offers a 15% discount for active law enforcement.
-The 15% covers the accessories as mentioned above.
-Upon purchase of the Staccato P, three additional magazines are included at no extra charge.
+The second program offers a 15% discount for active law enforcement on all magazines and Staccato pistols when purchased on Staccato2011.com.
+Upon purchase of the Staccato P, C2, or P, three additional magazines are included at no extra charge.
 Three extra magazines are worth nearly $300.00.